Violin Concerto (Beethoven): Performance practice

 It has been said that not only in this piece, but generally, "Recordings demonstrate that ... it was the practice in the early twentieth century to vary the tempo considerably within a movement," and that in the concerto, there is "often one big trough (slowing?) in the central G major passage."

 Structure

 The work is in three movements:

-It is scored, in addition to the solo violin, for flute, two oboes, two clarinets in A, two bassoons, two Natural horns, two Natural trumpets, timpani, and strings.
+It is scored, in addition to the solo violin, for flute, two oboes, two clarinets in A and C, two bassoons, two horns in D and G, two trumpets in D, timpani, and strings.

 1. Allegro ma non troppo

-The movement starts with four beats on the timpani and leads into a theme played by the oboes, clarinets and bassoons.
+The movement starts with five beats on the timpani and leads into a theme played by the oboes, clarinets and bassoons.
 The strings enter with a non-diatonic D# that leads into a V7 chord.
 The clarinets and bassoons play another theme.
 This is suddenly interrupted by a louder section in B-flat major.
 This leads into a theme in D major and later in the parallel minor.
 The soloist enters with a V7 chord in octaves.
 This movement is about 21 minutes long.